- Home

 Systems, Networks & Impact

 Systems, networks, and the impact of computing explore the infrastructure that makes modern digital life possible and the responsibilities that come with it.
-Students learn what a computing system is โ hardware and software working together โ and how operating systems manage resources.
-They study computer networks from local connections to the global internet, understanding how data travels in packets following agreed-upon protocols.
+Students learn what a computing system is — hardware and software working together — and how operating systems manage resources, storage, and files.
+They study computer networks from local connections to the global internet, understanding how data travels in packets following agreed-upon protocols and how encryption helps protect information in transit.
 The topic extends to the societal dimensions of computing: cybersecurity and how we protect systems from attack, privacy and how personal data is collected and used, intellectual property and the rights of creators, accessibility and inclusive design, and the ethical questions that arise as computing reshapes work, communication, and society.
-This breadth ensures students understand not just how technology works, but how to use it responsibly and think critically about its effects.
+In upper grades, this strand also introduces modern topics such as parallel computing and artificial intelligence so students understand not just how technology works, but how to use it responsibly and think critically about its effects.

-Suggested learning path: Start with understanding computing systems and hardware-software interaction, then study networks and internet protocols, and finally explore cybersecurity, privacy, ethics, and the broader impacts of computing on society.
+Suggested learning path: Start with computing systems, operating systems, and storage, then study networks, packets, protocols, and encryption, and finally explore cybersecurity, privacy, AI, ethics, and the broader impacts of computing on society.

 Hardware & Software

-Hardware is the physical components of a computer (processor, memory, storage, peripherals).
+Hardware is the physical components of a computer (processor, memory, storage, peripherals) that you can touch.
 Software is the set of instructions (programs) that tell hardware what to do.
+Together they form a complete computing system—hardware provides the capability, and software provides the purpose.

 Computing System